ibm-cloud-docs/FileStorage/replication.md

 ## Viewing the replication history

 Replication history is viewed on the **Audit Log** on the **Account** tab under **Manage**.
-Both the primary and replica volumes display identical replication histories, which include
+Both the primary and replica volumes display identical replication histories, which include the following information.

 - Type for replication (failover or failback),
-- When it was initiated,
+- When the replication was initiated,
 - Snapshot that was used for the replication,
 - Size of the replication,
-- When it completed.
+- When the replication completed.

 ## Creating a duplicate of a replica